 Amazon Web Services (AWS) was the first major commercial cloud computing service provider offering IaaS services since 2008.
 Amazon Elastic Compute Cloud (AWS EC2) provides a scalable infrastructure for companies that want to host cloud-based applications.

-AWS has the most extensive portfolio with over 170 services, and a 33% share of the cloud infrastructure services market, as per the most recent analysis from Synergy Research Group.
+AWS has the most extensive portfolio with over 170 services, and a 33% share of the cloud infrastructure services market, as per Statista.

-Microsoft Azure is the second in the cloud computing market share with an estimated 18% share of the cloud market.
+Microsoft Azure is the second in the cloud computing market, with an estimated 21% share of the cloud market.
 Microsoft also formed partnerships with server vendors to target the hybrid cloud markets (Azure Arc, Azure Stack, and Azure Stack Edge).

-Google Cloud is the third with 9% of the market.
+Google Cloud is the third, with 10% of the market.
 It is one of the leading cloud computing providers building partnerships with key enterprise players such as Salesforce, Informatica, VMware, and SAP.

-Alibaba Cloud is the fourth on the list with a 5% market share.
+Alibaba Cloud is the fourth on the list, with a 6% market share.
 It is also known as Aliyun, is a Chinese multinational cloud computing company.
 It provides cloud-computing services to online businesses and Alibaba’s e-commerce ecosystem.

-IBM cloud computing is also among the ‘big players’ league.
-The company is looking to align its portfolio around hybrid cloud and AI to meet the market’s evolving needs.
-One area of innovation where IBM and others in the cloud computing sector are fostering innovation is in the development of a quantum computer cloud.
-Quantum computers use quantum bits (or Qbits), making possible much faster processing speeds.
+IBM cloud computing is also among the ‘big players’ league with a share of 4%.
+The company is looking to align its hybrid cloud and AI portfolio to meet the market’s evolving needs.
+One area of innovation where IBM and others in the cloud computing sector are fostering innovation is developing a quantum computer cloud.
+Quantum computers use quantum bits (or Qbits), making much faster processing speeds possible.
 This facilitates the modelling of very complex scenarios and makes it possible to use quantum computers in machine learning and artificial intelligence projects.

-Other significant players in the cloud computing market include Salesforce, Tencent and Oracle.
+Other significant players in the cloud computing market include Salesforce (3%), Tencent (3%) and Oracle (2%).

 ‘GAIA-X: the EU’s most important digital aspiration in a generation.’